-Offered in Grades 10, 11 and 12

-Prerequisite: Programming in Visual Basic, Programming in C++
+Full Year - 5 Credits Offered in Grades 10, 11 and 12 Prerequisite: Programming in Visual Basic, Programming in C++

 Programming in Java offers students the opportunity to create Object Oriented programs using a video game design approach programs.
 Students will learn how to perform error analysis and integrate applets into websites.
 Understanding how computers work will help students to better understand how to write programs.
 Problem solving as well as using analytical and logical thinking skills are employed in writing programs for these various game applications.
 This course is not credited towards the Mathematics requirement for graduation.
+This course is credited towards the 21st century credit requirement for graduation.